ReenadGh/TaskTimerApp_PinkNinjas/README.md

 https://user-images.githubusercontent.com/85634099/140648019-252264b4-c422-4d66-83d6-3ef61a02a523.mp4

 # CONFETTI
-you can't call it an app if it dosen't drown you in a sea of CONFETTI !
+You can't call it an app if it dosen't drown you in a sea of CONFETTI !

 once you complete any task a rain of confetti will start celebrating youe marvelous achievement :D